-Additionally, in 2024, S&P, Moody's and Fitch announced the downgrading of Israel's credit rating.
-Moody's downgraded the credit rating from A1 to Baa1 with a negative outlook, S&P downgraded Israel's credit rating from AA- to A, and Fitch also downgraded Israel's credit rating from A+ to A- with a negative outlook.
-Because of the uncertainty as to the development, extent, continuation and effects of the war as of the report release date, the Company's management is unable to assess the future impact of the war on the results of operations, financial position, cash flows and financial soundness of the Company and the entities held by it as a result of the war.
+Additionally, as the fighting persists, in April 2024, S&P downgraded Israel's credit rating from AA to A+ with a negative outlook.
+In August 2024, Fitch also downgraded Israel's credit rating from A+ to A-with a negative outlook.
+This followed an earlier downgrade by Moody's in January 2024, which lowered Israel's credit rating from A1 to A2 with a negative outlook.
+Because as of the uncertainty as to the development, extent, continuation and effects of the war as of the report release date, the Company's management is unable to assess the future impact of the war on the results of operations, financial position, cash flows and financial soundness of the Company and the entities held by it as a result of the war.